rajshah6/Hangman/README.md

 # Hangman
-This is a console-based program that imitates hangman played by 2 people
+This is a console-based program that imitates Hangman played by 2 people.